henribarbosa/Obsidian-notes/Zettelkasten/Obliquity.md

 	* Decrease in pressure drop through the bed {1}
 	* formation of an air channel {1}
 	* Circulation of solids {2}
+* for MFBs
+	* Decrease of bed expansion, for the same